If you fail to make your car payments or otherwise default on your loan, you risk having your car repossessed, or taken back by the lender.

 What Rights Do I Have if My Car is Repossessed?

-While the car does not technically belong to you and is the property of the lender or leasing company, you do have some basic rights if your car is repossessed.
-These include:
+While the car does not technically belong to you (the lender typically holds the title until the loan is paid in full), you do have some basic rights if your car is repossessed.
+Here’s a look at what these rights include.

 Your Personal Property